How to keep your New Year’s resolutions to quit drinking and drugs

 Residential, or inpatient treatment provides a structured setting for the foundation of your recovery.
 As you begin your recovery, individual, group and family therapy will help you to start to resolve issues from the past and develop effective strategies for dealing with your feelings, thoughts and actions in the present.

-Outpatient treatment, available in-person and digitally through Recovery Centers of America’s Shoutout™ app, allows you to maintain your regular schedule while receiving ongoing addiction treatment at a level of care that fits your needs.
+Outpatient treatment, available in-person and virtually via a HIPAA compliant web and video conferencing platform, allows you to maintain your regular schedule while receiving ongoing addiction treatment at a level of care that fits your needs.

 Find a community for a lifetime of recovery through Recovery Centers of America’s Alumni Association.
 As you flourish in your long-term recovery, build a support network and stay connected through meetings and events.